sam-goodwin/eventual/docs/reference/2-event.md

 const myEvent = event("MyEvent"); // <-- this is the DetailType
 ```

-The `Detail` property must be a stringified JSON payload of the event's data;.
+The `Detail` property must be a stringified JSON payload of the event's data.

 ### Forward Events between different Services